Spain: Balearic Islands, Mallorca & Ses Salines

 Included Meals: Breakfast, Lunch, Dinner

-Stop at a local market to browse an array of farm-fresh and handmade products and to mingle with Majorcans, before lunch at a very special venue, Can Det, one of the oldest fincas on the island.
-Aside from the addition of electricity, workers here have used the same techniques for some 500 years!
-The 17th-generation owner gives you a personal tour, complete with the lunch of local products, freshly pressed olive oil and orange juice plucked from trees dating to the 16th century.
-You will also see the oldest and only traditional olive oil press in use in Mallorca.
-Later, you may cycle mostly flat route back to your hotel or opt for more challenging ride through small mountain pass.
-In the afternoon, you might get in a swim in the outdoor pool, stroll to the beach, or pause a while to witness the sun setting over the glimmering Balearic Sea.
+Stop in Sóller to browse an array of local shops featuring handmade products and mingle with Majorcans before lunch at a very special venue: Can Det, one of the oldest fincas (estates) on the island.
+Apart from the addition of electricity, workers here have used the same traditional techniques for over 500 years.
+The 17th-generation owner will give you a personal tour, culminating in a lunch of local delicacies, including freshly pressed olive oil and orange juice from trees dating back to the 16th century.
+You’ll also see the oldest and only traditional olive oil press still in use on the island.

 Today’s Ride Choices